cakriwut/ado-mcp-server/docs/command-list.md

    - Successfully retrieved wiki for Cybersmart-Next project
    - Wiki ID: "40a12984-af55-49fc-9b4d-378a6ef44d8d", Name: "Cybersmart-Next.wiki"

-3. search_wiki_page - ✅ Success (No Results)
+3. search_wiki_page - ✅ Success
    - Successfully searched for wiki pages containing "MCP"
-   - No pages found with the search term "MCP"
+   - Found 11 pages with the search term "MCP" including our newly created page
-   - Command: `use_mcp_tool` with server_name: "azure-devops-mcp-server", tool_name: "search_wiki_page"
-   - Parameters: wikiIdentifier: "40a12984-af55-49fc-9b4d-378a6ef44d8d", searchText: "MCP", includeContent: true
+   - Command: `node .\build\cli\index.js wiki search -w 40a12984-af55-49fc-9b4d-378a6ef44d8d -s "MCP" --project Cybersmart-Next`
+   - Fixed by updating the search implementation to use the correct Search API endpoint and properly process results

 4. list_wiki_pages - ✅ Success
    - Successfully retrieved all wiki pages in the Cybersmart-Next wiki
-   - Command: `use_mcp_tool` with server_name: "azure-devops-mcp-server", tool_name: "list_wiki_pages"
-   - Parameters: wikiIdentifier: "40a12984-af55-49fc-9b4d-378a6ef44d8d"
+   - Command: `node .\build\cli\index.js wiki pages -w 40a12984-af55-49fc-9b4d-378a6ef44d8d --project Cybersmart-Next`

 5. get_wiki_page - ✅ Success
-   - Successfully retrieved content of the "Getting Started" page
+   - Successfully retrieved content of wiki pages
-   - Command: `use_mcp_tool` with server_name: "azure-devops-mcp-server", tool_name: "get_wiki_page"
-   - Parameters: wikiIdentifier: "40a12984-af55-49fc-9b4d-378a6ef44d8d", path: "/Getting Started", includeContent: true
+   - Command: `node .\build\cli\index.js wiki page -w 40a12984-af55-49fc-9b4d-378a6ef44d8d -p "/Test Wiki MCP" --project Cybersmart-Next --include-content`

-6. update_wiki_page - ❌ Error: Unauthorized
+6. update_wiki_page - ✅ Success
+   - Successfully updated wiki page with new content
+   - Command: `node .\build\cli\index.js wiki update -w 40a12984-af55-49fc-9b4d-378a6ef44d8d -p "/Test Wiki MCP" -c "..." --project Cybersmart-Next`
+   - Fixed by implementing proper ETag handling and using the PUT method with the correct headers

+7. create_wiki_page - ✅ Success
+   - Successfully created a new wiki page
+   - Command: `node .\build\cli\index.js wiki create-page -w 40a12984-af55-49fc-9b4d-378a6ef44d8d -p "/Test Wiki MCP" -c "..." --project Cybersmart-Next`
+   - Implementation uses the WikiApi.updateWikiPage method which creates the page if it doesn't exist

+### Wiki Tools Test Results Summary (2025-03-28)
+1. **create_wiki_page**: ✅ Successfully implemented and tested
-   - Failed to update wiki page with error: "Wiki 40a12984-af55-49fc-9b4d-378a6ef44d8d not found"
+   - Created a new wiki page with content about MCP
-   - Command: `use_mcp_tool` with server_name: "azure-devops-mcp-server", tool_name: "update_wiki_page"
+   - The page was correctly created with the specified content
-   - Issue: There seems to be an issue with the wiki identifier format or permissions
+   - The implementation properly handles the wiki identifier and project name

-7. create_wiki_page - ❌ Error: Unauthorized
-   - Failed to create wiki page with error: "Failed to create wiki page: Failed to update wiki page: Unauthorized"
-   - Command: `use_mcp_tool` with server_name: "azure-devops-mcp-server", tool_name: "create_wiki_page"
-   - Issue: There seems to be an authorization issue with the Azure DevOps API
+2. **search_wiki_page**: ✅ Successfully implemented and tested
+   - Fixed issues with the search implementation
+   - Now correctly returns results when searching for content
+   - Properly handles highlighting of search terms in results
+   - Includes metadata like file paths and URLs in results

+3. **update_wiki_page**: ✅ Successfully implemented and tested
+   - Fixed issues with the update implementation
+   - Now correctly updates existing wiki pages
+   - Properly handles ETag for concurrency control
+   - Returns appropriate success/error messages

+4. **Complete Workflow Test**: ✅ Successfully tested the full workflow
+   - Created a wiki page about MCP
+   - Searched for the page using keywords
+   - Updated the page with additional content about installing MCP
+   - Searched again to verify the updated content was indexed
+   - All operations completed successfully

+These improvements make the Wiki Tools fully functional and reliable for use in the MCP server.

 ### Implemented Changes for Wiki Tools